SilverEzhik/mpv-msix/README.md

 # mpv-msix

 mpv packaged for Windows 10.
 Usable with unmodified Windows mpv builds.
-Currently only compatible with x64.
+Currently only compatible with x64 and x86.

 mpv website: https://mpv.io